chrissearle/www_cso/posts/2019/07/14-owncloud-on-docker-on-synology-nas.md

 title: Owncloud on docker on Synology NAS behind nginx proxy
 date: 2019-07-14 14:59 +0200
 tags: nginx, docker, synology, owncloud
+intro: I thought that it would be interesting to run up an instance of owncloud on docker.
+I have several machines I could put this on - but - if I were to use it as a larger server then I want the bigger disk of the NAS.
 ---

 I thought that it would be interesting to run up an instance of owncloud on docker.
 I have several machines I could put this on - but - if I were to use it as a larger server then I want the bigger disk of the NAS.